mbalabanov/CFLMS-MarinBalabanov-CodeReview-10/README.md

 # CFLMS MarinBalabanov CodeReview 10

-This is the __Big Library web application.__ The customer wants you to create a big list of all media available in the library (books, CDs, DVDs) and make it available over the web.
-T
+This is the __Big Library web application__, a big list of all media available in the library (books, CDs, DVDs) available over the web.

+The database is called _cflms-marinbalabanov-codereview-10_.
+Please import the database in the folder _db_export_.
-The columns of the main table __Media__ ( * ) in the database are:
+The columns of the main table __Media__ ( * ) are:
 - title
 - image (HTTP link to an image)
 - first_name